ziyangwang007/UNet-Seg/README.md

 </div>

-The Exploration of CNN, ViT, Mamba, and KAN-based UNet for Medical Image Segmentation
+The Exploration of CNN-, ViT-, Mamba-, and KAN-based UNet for Medical Image Segmentation.

-Please keep an eye on this respository.
-I will complete it before the end of September 2024.
+Please keep an eye on this repository.
+I plan to complete it by the end of September 2024.

 ## Introduction ###

-All public available for use, including:
+This repository provides public access to various tools and resources for medical image segmentation, including:

-- Networks: CNN-, ViT-, Mamba-, KAN-based UNet are all public available.
+- Networks: Implementations of CNN-, ViT-, Mamba-, and KAN-based UNet architectures.

-- Datasets: PH2, isic16, BUSI, GLAS, CVC-ClinicDB, Kvasir-SEG, 2018DSB are all public available.
+- Datasets: Publicly available datasets including PH2, ISIC 2016, BUSI, GLAS, CVC-ClinicDB, Kvasir-SEG, and 2018 DSB.

-- Metrics: Dice, IoU, Accuracy, Precision, Sensitivity, Specificity are all public available.
+- Metrics: Evaluation metrics such as Dice, IoU, Accuracy, Precision, Sensitivity, and Specificity, all publicly available.

-## Baseline Segmentation Network
+## Networks

 - CNN-based UNet